zjcz/zjcz.github.io/_posts/2025-07-18-what-i-learnt-this-week-2025-07-18.md

 ## With great power comes... boredom

 So now I have a great gaming PC (by my standards) and access to lots of great games, in fact more games than I have time to play.
 But I feel like there is something missing.
 It's as if it's the tracking down the components, the building, the configuring and extracting the last ounce of performance I enjoy more than actually playing the games.
+Maybe it's time to start shopping for a suitable base for a new Frankenstein PC I can spend the next 5 years tweaking.

 ## And Finally...